 The simplest way to handle the CA private key is to store it in the CA database, and use it from there.
 This is what the “softkey” backend does (it uses a “software-based” key).
 The softkey backend has the benefit that it is easy to use and doesn’t require additional hardware.
-However, it exposes the CA’s private key material to the risk of exfiltration (or malicious use by an attacker).
+However, it exposes the CA’s private key material to the risk of exfiltration1 (or malicious use by an attacker).

 The OpenPGP card backend is an alternative to the softkey backend.
 It uses a hardware device to store the CA’s private key.
-Such devices are designed to keep private key material safe.
+Such devices are designed to keep private key material safer2.
 Operations that require the CA key are performed directly on the OpenPGP card device.

 About OpenPGP cards

 OpenPGP card devices are relatively inexpensive (tens of EUR/USD).

 Different card models support different sets of cryptographic algorithms.
 Most modern cards support the algorithms that OpenPGP CA uses5 by default.

 There are other optional features that only some card models support.
 Of these, you should particularly consider if your CA instance should make use of the “touch confirmation” feature.

 Some cards can be configured to require manual (“touch”) confirmation for each cryptographic operation.